DAIC-tud/docs/content/en/tutorials/container_images/_index.md

 The question is now: where to get the `<container>` file from?
 You can either:
 1) use a pre-built image by pulling from a repository (see [Pulling images](#pulling-images)), or,
 2) build your own container image and use it accordingly (see [Building images](#building-images)).
-The following sections give examples to both options.

 <!--
 Add workflow for how to work with containers: